 Recognizing the additional need for direct equity investment in MSMEs as well, SIDBI established a wholly-owned subsidiary SIDBI Venture Capital Ltd (SIDBI Venture) way back in 1999 which has invested more than 90 early and growth stage enterprises from diverse sectors.
 SIDBI Venture is presently managing five funds with an aggregate corpus of Rs.
 1500 crore.
 Some of the successful startups assisted by SIDBI Venture include Bill Desk, Manthan Systems etc. Recognizing the role of SIDBI, Government of India established MSME Risk Capital Fund with SIDBI, with a corpus of Rs.
 2000 crore in FY 2009 which stands fully committed.

-To continue with its support to the Start ups through Fund of Fund operations, India Aspiration Fund (IAF), was launched by Hon’ble Finance Minister on August 18, 2015 with a corpus of Rs.2000 crore to enhance the equity availability to MSMEs.
-In order to bring in more professional outlook and design to have wider acceptance on Fund operations by all the stakeholders, SIDBI has constituted a Venture Capital Investment Committee (VCIC) comprising of External Experts besides two senior officials from SIDBI, for screening the proposals received from Fund Managers, which include S/Shri Mohandas Pai, Saurabh Srivastava, Sanjeev Bikchandani, H.K.Mittal, Prof Vaidyanathan and Kiran Karnik.
+To continue with its support to the Start ups through Fund of Fund operations, the IAF, was launched.
+In order to bring in more professional outlook and design to have wider acceptance on Fund operations by all the stakeholders, SIDBI has constituted a Venture Capital Investment Committee comprising of External Experts besides, two senior officials from SIDBI, for screening the proposals received from Fund Managers, which include S/Shri Mohandas Pai, Saurabh Srivastava, Sanjeev Bikchandani, H.K.Mittal, Prof Vaidyanathan and Kiran Karnik.
 To facilitate VCFs raise requisite funds and achieve financial close, SIDBI has also partnered with LIC of India as part of India Aspiration Fund to augment corpus support to the Funds supported.

 In order to augment the scale of operations under its Fund of Fund activities, SIDBI has been pursuing with various State Governments which aim to enhance outreach to Start ups located in respective States besides taking mandates for managing Funds on behalf of Govt. of India, Ministry of MSME, LIC of India etc.